Altinn/altinn-studio-docs/content/architecture/deployment/service-deployment/_index.md

 NOTE: Work in progress.
 Stuff will change
 {{% /notice %}}

-When a service developer need to deploy a service to a test enviroment with Altinn Studio Runtime solution there is created a Docker Image with the configured version of Altinn Studio Runtime and the compilled service code and configuration inside the container.
+When a service developer need to deploy a service to Altinn Studio Runtime solution test/production environement there is created a Docker Image with the configured version of Altinn Studio Runtime and the compiled service code and configuration inside the container.

 This container is added to the Docker Registry.

 From Docker Registry Kubernetes will download the container in to the Kubernetes Cluster and make it available for the end users.

 Details of build process can be found under build architecture.